Selfhood and

 Logic (of a

-Process): This phrase refers to the sequence of events by which a problem can be solved.
+Process): This phrase refers to the sequence of events by which a problem can be

-memory content.
-[Now see logic circuit.]
+tests of, memory content.
+[Now see logic

 Logic